Today I am going to introduce a new concept for Python developers: typeclasses.

 # Hello again, example

 But, now we have a different problem: we have a gap between real types and their wrappers.
 There’s no easy way to wrap a type into its wrapper.
 How can we match them?
-We have to do it either by hand or use some kind of registry like Dict[type, Type[BaseGreet]]
+We have to do it either by hand or use some kind of registry like Dict[type, Type[BaseGreet]].

 And it is still not enough, there will be runtime errors!
-In practice, it ends up like <X> is not json-serializable
+In practice, it ends up like <X> is not json-serializable as many of us might have seen it with drf’s serializers when trying to serialize a custom unregistered type.

 Typeclasses and similar concepts

-, people still argue whether it is functional or not) handle this problem.
+Let’s look at how functional languages (and Rust, people still argue whether it is functional or not) handle this problem.

 Some common knowledge: